 Research conclusions

-The hbscs expressed the genes, TRA-1-60/81, NANOG and Oct4.
-The pluripotentiality of hbscs has been demonstrated by its NANOG expression, which is a regulator for self-renewing and its maintenance.
+The hbscs expressed the genes, TRA-1-60/81, NANOG, and Oct4.
+The pluripotentiality of hbscs has been demonstrated by its NANOG expression, which is a regulator for self-renewal and its maintenance.
 This study opens the possibilities to use this source of adult stem cells for tissue engineering and cellular therapy. hbscs demonstrated their stemness by high cellular plasticity and exhibiting the ability to generate cells of all three germ layers.

 Research perspectives